SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/05.Rectangle-area-01.png)

 Did you notice the change?
 We placed additional square brackets within the brackets of the function, inside which we described what data we're expecting to receive – in this case the numbers `a` and `b`, set as an array.
 What's left is to finish the program so it can calculate the rectangle's area and print it.
 Pass the product of  `a` and `b` to the familiar `console.log()` command.
-In programming we multiply using the `*` operator.
+In programming, we multiply using the `*` operator.

 ### Testing in the Judge System
 Test your solution here: